satyajeetgawas/google-drive-utility/README.md

 # google-drive-utility
-It generates a spreadsheet in the google drive with size of folders listed in decreasing order of their size.
+It generates a spreadsheet in the google drive with folders listed in decreasing order of their size.

 This is google script that generates a spreadsheet with size of all the folders in one's drive.
 The folders are sorted in decreasing order of their size.